 Collateralized agreements consist of Securities purchased under agreements to resell ("Resale Agreements") and Securities borrowed.
-Collateralized financings consist of Securities sold under agreements to repurchase ("Repurchase Agreements"), Securities loaned, and Other collateralized financings, at fair value.
-Where the requirements of Accounting Standards Codification ("ASC") 210-20, Balance Sheet Offsetting ("ASC 210-20") are met, collateralized agreements and collateralized financings are presented on a net-by-counterparty basis in the Statement of Financial Condition.
+Collateralized financings consist of Securities sold under agreements to repurchase ("Repurchase Agreements"), and Securities loaned.
+Where the requirements of Accounting

+Standards Codification ("ASC") 210-20, Balance Sheet Offsetting ("ASC 210-20") are met, collateralized agreements and collateralized financings are presented on a net-by-counterparty basis in the Statement of Financial Condition.

-Resale and Repurchase Agreements
+· Resale and Repurchase Agreements